 I would say, though, that the written language is actually pretty hard compared to a lot of other languages.
 Alphabets, syllabaries and other phonetic writing systems (which Korean and Japanese both make use of) really are easier to learn and use than a logographic one like Chinese.

-I often think that written Chinese is more of a linguistic game or exercise than a practical writing system.
+I often think that written Chinese can seem more like a linguistic game or exercise than a real writing system at times.
 Having said that, once you’ve got some grasp of it, you do find that it can be fantastically efficient and lexically dense.
 Chinese poetry can make its English counterpart look inelegant and spidery, with far too much fluff around the content.

 The stereotypical perception of the way Chinese sounds is that it’s all “ching chong”.
-Whilst certain readers will be delighted to know that China does actually have a major city called 重庆 (Chongqing – “chong ching”), the reality is that those nasal sounds really don’t come up that much.
+Whilst certain readers will be delighted to know that China does actually have a major city called 重庆 (Chongqing - “chong ching”* ), this perception of Chinese is unfounded and quite offensive.

-But Mandarin can be very aesthetic.
-Standard Mandarin always sounds so crisp and precise, perhaps because there’s a very specific set of syllables.
-Good Chinese also seems to have a very balanced rhythm, and its array of sentence final particles make it very colourful to listen to, in my view.
+Like any other language, Chinese can be very aesthetic or very harsh on the ears.
+Chinese can have a very balanced rhythm, and its array of sentence final particles make it very colourful to listen to, in my view.

 You come across all sorts of figures for the number of characters required for various tasks.
-One frustrating one is to be told that as a foreigner I “only need about 500 characters” (it doesn’t seem to have occurred to some people that foreigners might come to China for things other than tourism or business trips).
+One frustrating one is to be told that as a foreigner I “only need about 500 characters”.

 In any case, whatever the number is, it’s always a load of crap.
 The logic seems to be that 3000 characters account for 80% of usage (or whatever figure).
 This may be true.
 But David Moser points out the flaw with this reasoning: